 The highest degree of university education is the doctoral degree, preparing graduates for their individual research work.
 The Faculty offers education and research in 15 doctoral programs.

 An essential requirement of good university education is its close connection with research.
 Scientific schools continuing in the best traditions of their predecessors have been formed at the Faculty.
 Research is oriented mainly towards material structure characterization, chemical technologies, biomedical technologies, biotechnologies, food processing and nutrition, biochemistry, chemical processes control, cultural heritage protection and environmental engineering.
 The Faculty has actively participated in the solution of important framework projects of the European Union, projects H2020, grants of the European Structural Funds and domestic research projects of the VEGA, KEGA and APVV agencies.
 An important factor of research and scientific development is the close cooperation with industry.
 The high interest of the production sphere in such cooperation proves that the research results can be practically applied in the production processes and that the Faculty fulfils its mission also in this regard.

 The Slovak Chemical Library which is a part of the Faculty is an important nationwide institution providing general professional public with a wide spectrum of chemistry-oriented information.
 The present library book stock, together with modern information technologies provide good resources for research and scientific work.
 The Faculty participates also in the publication of specialized scientific journals: e. g.
 Chemical Papers, Acta Chimica Slovaca etc.

-The Faculty of Chemical and Food Technology of the Slovak University of Technology in Bratislava has for 75 years attempted not only to educate and research but also to teach its students and employees to be proud of their Alma mater.
+The Faculty of Chemical and Food Technology of the Slovak University of Technology in Bratislava has for more than 80 years attempted not only to educate and research but also to teach its students and employees to be proud of their Alma mater.